-The issues that concerned Carl Becker in the United States also concerned R.G.
-Collingwood in England.
-Both insisted on the constructive activities of the historiam.
-Both attacked what above I named the principle of the empty head.
-But the epitome of the position Becker attacked was the view that the historian had merely to present all the facts and then let them speak for themselves.
-Collingwood attacks the same position under the name of "scissors-and-paste history".
-It is a naive view of history in terms of memory, testimony, credibility.
-25 It gathers statements from sources, decides whether they are to be regarded as true or false, pastes true statements in a scrap-book later to be worked up into a marrative, while it consigns false statements to the waste-basket. type of history alone known in the ancient world and in the It has been on the ware since the days of Vico. middle ages.
-While Collingwood would not venture to say that it has totally disappeared, he does assert that hay history written today on such principles is at least a century out of date.
+The issues that concerned Carl Becker in the United States; also concerned R. G. Collingwood in England.
+Both insisted on the constructive activities of the historian.
+Both attacked what above # I named the principle of the empty head.
+But the epitome of the position Becker attacked was the view that the historian 1 had merely to present all the facts and then let them speak for themselves.
+Collingwood attacks the same position under the name of "scissors- and-paste history.
+It is a naive view of history in terms of memory, testimony, credibility.24 It gathers statements from sources, decides whether they are to be regarded as true or false, pastes true statements in a scrap-book later to be worked up into a narrative, while it consigns false statements to the waste-basket.
+It was the type of history alone known in the ancient world and in the middle ages.
+It has been on the wane since the days of Vico.
+It has not yet totally disappeared, but any history whitten today on such principles "While Collingwood $\mathbb{P}^{\mathbb{P}}$ been on the wane since the days of Vico. would not venture to say that it totally disappeared, he does assert that any history written today on such principles is at least a century out of date.
+There has been, then, a Copernican revolution in the study of history inasmuch as history has become both critical and constuctive.
+This process is ascribed to the historical imagination and, again, to, logic in which questions are more fundamental than answers."
+The two are far from incompatible.
+The historian starts out from statements he finds in his sources.
+The attempt to represent imaginatively their meaning gives rise to questions that lead on to further statements in the sources.
+Eventually he will have stretched a web of imaginative construction linking together the fixed points supplied by the statements in